 Bike Fort Collins (BFC) has a passion for bicycling, and with this passion hope to improve transportation, health, economy and sense of community in Fort Collins.
 Leveraging their influence, BFC has committed to engaging the community to increase the number of people walking, biking, and using alternative transportation in northern Fort Collins.
 This is facilitated through the implementation of an active living plan, written by BFC project leaders and local residents, and funded by Kaiser Permanente.
 The focus community resides in Poudre Valley Mobile Home Park in northern Fort Collins.
 For this community, active living is more than living a healthy lifestyle.
 It also incorporates being more active in one’s community through advocacy and education.
 A goal of the project is to create a change that the people want to see.
 Coalition groups made up of youth and adults have been formed to guide the process of choosing the goals that will be met during the life of the grant, and beyond.
 The coalitions serve as a representation of the greater population, and pull together resources from outside of the park to achieve their goals.

-Thanks to partnerships and community support, we were able to hold the first community event in North Fort Collins:
+First North Collins Community Event: Thanks to Kaiser Permanente and other community partnerships and support, we were able to hold the first community event in North Fort Collins:

 We are excited to announce that Bike Fort Collins has been awarded a Safe Routes to Parks Activating Communities Grant from the Safe Routes to School National Partnership.
 Between February and September 2019, Bike Fort Collins will work with community members of the Poudre Valley Mobile Home Park to develop action plans aimed at improving safe, equitable access to local parks in their community.
 The action plans are based on the Safe Routes to Parks Action Framework.
 The opportunity will leverage progress that has already been made through the current Active Living program.
 This is another exciting step in the direction of creating safer streets and a more connected network that supports active transportation.